kristobruh/SARP/README.md

 If you run the script in batch process mode, remember to set up the batch process paramters in `run_batch.sh`.
 It is recommended to first run it in interactive to ensure that all works.

+### 4b.
+Run using Snakemake:
+Again, navigate to /sarp/SARP/.
+Set up the input parameters (source, target directory, bulk processing, separating) in config.yaml found in the folder.
+After that, in your CLI either write:
+`module load snakemake
+snakemake --cores 4
+`

 ## Examples